blazewebart/codeigniter4-hmvc/README.md

 # Second - description

-replace in this file '/codeigniter4-hmvc/app/Config/Autoload.php' code below, with connecting your new module
+if you need add new module, replace in this file '/codeigniter4-hmvc/app/Config/Autoload.php' code below, with connecting your new module

 ```sh
     public $psr4 = [